 The Arkansas River forms in the Pike National Forest of Chaffee County in central Colorado, then flows south through Buena Vista and Salida before turning east by southeast at Coaldale.
-From there, it flows through Canon City and Pueblo to John Martin Reservoir, then into and across Kansas through Wichita, down into Oklahoma through Tulsa and Muskogee, where it again turns eartward into Arkansas at Fort Smith, flowing through Russelville, Little Rock and Pine Bluff before reaching its confluence with the Mighty Mississippi River on the Arkansas-Mississippi border.
+From there, it flows through Canon City and Pueblo to John Martin Reservoir, then into and across Kansas through Wichita, down into Oklahoma through Tulsa and Muskogee, where it again turns eastward into Arkansas at Fort Smith, flowing through Russelville, Little Rock and Pine Bluff before reaching its confluence with the Mighty Mississippi River on the Arkansas-Mississippi border.
 The Ark is a VERY long river with a large number of dams creating reservoirs in each state through which it passes.
-This description covers the section from Buena Vista to Stone Bridge.
+This description covers the section from Granite to The Numbers Launch Site.

-Chaffee County, Colorado, bordered on the west by the San Isabel National Forest and on the east by the Pike National Forest in the Sawatch Range of the Rocky Mountains.
+Lake and Chaffee Counties, Colorado, bordered on the west by the San Isabel National Forest and on the east by the Pike National Forest in the Sawatch Range of the Rocky Mountains.
 Denver and Colorado Springs are to the north, Pueblo is to the east and Grand Junction is almost due west.

-Water quality is generally very good to excellent and clear, though snow-melt cold.This section is rated Class III to IV at flows below about 2,500 cfs, and escalates to solid Class IV above that level.
-Because of the cold water temperature, and the often cool to cold air temperature, wetsuits or drysuits are highly recommended to prevent hypothermia.
+Water quality is generally very good to excellent and clear, though snow-melt cold.This section is rated Class III to IV at flows below about 1,500 cfs, and escalates to solid Class IV above that level.
+Pine Creek Rapid is the sole exception rating a Class IV+ designation below 900 cfs and getting harder as flow increases, topping out at Class V at flows above about 1,500 cfs.
+Because of the cold water temperature and the often cool to cold air temperature wetsuits or drysuits are highly recommended to prevent hypothermia.

 Ruby Mountain Campground off CR 300 on river left at 8.0 miles; Hecla Junction Campground near the US Highway 285 and CR 194 split on river right at about 17.0 miles.
-There are other campgrounds available in the sections immediately above and below the Buena Vista to Stone Bridge section - see those section reviews for specific information.
+There are other campgrounds available in the sections immediately above and below this reach - see those section reviews for specific information.

 Rentals, shuttles and/or other river related services are available from any of several outfitters located on or serving the Arkansas River.